DhavalDalal/long_story_solution/ReadMe.md

 	#### 1. Using Separate Branch Constraint

 	#### Story #6 Migrate to GSON
+	You must use a separate branch on which this long story will be developed.
+You may or may not use short-lived branches for other stories.
+After finishing this story  merge it back to main when you are done with that story.

 	After doing a spike on measuring response times for requests, the team has discovered that the bottleneck is not the database, but the currently used JSON library is not performant, especially for big JSON responses.
 Hence the team has decided to migrate to GSON library.

 	```